-MHT 2138 Ethical Issues in Behavioral Healthcare
+MHT 2138 Ethical Issues in the Helping Professions

 - Identify components of confidentiality including informed consent, exceptions to confidentiality, "Duty to Warn" and Health Information Portability and Accountability Act (HIPAA).